Each month we answer YOUR questions.

 Lindsay Rush answers:

-Aside from writing hits 😏 I think that our relationships are the biggest determining factor, at least until start having so much success that you become a go-to.
+Aside from writing hits 😏 I think that our relationships are the biggest determining factor, at least until you start having so much success that you become a go-to.
 Whether it’s the artist or the label or a collaborator who is already having success - someone who you have history with is always going to be more inclined to pull you in on things because they want you to succeed.

 September 2024 question from Grant: